Harshit-Patel01/HxTyper/README.md

 ## Usage

-1. Double-click on EnhancedAutoTyper.exe to launch the application.

-2. before you run :
+1. before you run :
    - Obtain an API key from the Google Cloud Console
    - Enter the API key in system environment variable with key name API_KEY and value as your API key

-3. Use the GUI to:
+2. Double-click on EnhancedAutoTyper.exe to launch the application.

+3. How it works :
+   - Takes a screenshot of left side of page (where mostly question lies)
-   - Generate text using AI
+   - Using AI generates the solution of problem
-   - Customize typing speed
-   - Start the auto-typing process
+   - Simulates the human typing

-4. When starting the typing process, quickly move your cursor to the desired input field within the given delay time.

-5. The program will simulate human-like typing of the generated text.

 ## Troubleshooting